Creating Habitat, Restoring Biodiversity

 Pollinator Garden

-On July 3, 2024, Grow Wild, in partnership with the Arts Council of Big Sky and supported by dedicated volunteers and partners, created a native pollinator garden beneath the moose pair sculpture at the Ousel Falls trailhead.
+In 2024, Grow Wild, in partnership with the Arts Council of Big Sky and with support from volunteers and partners, created a native pollinator garden beneath the moose sculpture at the Ousel Falls trailhead.

 This high-traffic location offers an ideal opportunity to introduce countless visitors to the benefits of pollinator-friendly gardening.